×

 • Romans 5:11

-God loved us and died for us while we were sinners and enemies to him.
-Now that we are saved by grace through faith and are justified in his sight, how much more will he care for those in his family?
+God loved us and died for us while we were sinners and enemies to Him.
+Now that we are saved by grace through faith and are justified in His sight, how much more will He care for those in His family?

-The word translated “enemies” has the sense of being in open rebellion against God.
+The word translated enemies has the sense of being in open rebellion against God.
 We can see the progression that we were:

-Enemies (verse 10) we were in open rebellion against God
+3. Enemies: (v 10) we were in open rebellion against God

-While we were enemies of God – enemies because we were separated from God by sin – Jesus died on our behalf and took on the sins of the world.
+While we were enemies of God—enemies because we were separated from God by sin—Jesus died on our behalf and took on the sins of the world.
 What believing on Jesus has already done for us (as believers) is reconciled us to God through the death of His son.
 We are no longer estranged from God’s family by sin.
-We now fully belong to God’s family and nothing can separate us from that family or the love of a perfect Father.
+We now fully belong to God’s family, and nothing can separate us from that family or the love of a perfect Father.
 Jesus died because of God’s love for us, even when we were in open rebellion against God.
 How much more does God love us now that we are reconciled to Him and are in His family?
 Nothing can stop God’s love for His children.

 This occurs the same way we become righteous in the sight of God: by faith.
-We become righteous in the sight of God when we simply believe (Romans 4:3-7).
+We become righteous in the sight of God when we simply believe (Romans 4:3–7).
 We can be saved, or delivered, from the ongoing power of sin in our old natures and in the world through walking by faith each day.
-This looks like believing that walking in obedience to God’s commands is the best way for us and choosing that path.
-That is why Paul stated in his theme verse (Romans 1:16-17) that righteousness happens from faith to faith, faith from beginning to end.
+This faith looks like believing that walking in obedience to God’s commands is the best way for us, and choosing that path.
+That is why Paul stated in his theme verse (Romans 1:16–17) that righteousness happens from faith to faith, faith from beginning to end.
 Righteousness before God is declared by God when we believe.
 Walking by faith delivers us from the ongoing power of sin through the resurrection power of Jesus.

-Verse 11 explains that the fact we are delivered, or saved, from so much, is an occasion for rejoicing.
-We are delivered from being enemies of God when God decides we are righteous in His sight by faith (verse 10).
-We can exult in God through our Lord Jesus Christ, through whom we have now received the reconciliation.
-We have been reconciled to God through Jesus Christ which should bring us great rejoicing.
+Verse 11 explains that it is an occasion for rejoicing because we are delivered, or saved, from so much.
+We are delivered from being enemies of God when God decides we are righteous in His sight by faith (v 10).
+We can exult in God through our Lord Jesus Christ, through whom we have now received the reconciliation (v 11)We have been reconciled to God through Jesus Christ, which should bring us great rejoicing (exult).

 Biblical Text